Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 “I am 42 years old and single.
 I finally paid most of my debt and I’m ready to invest.
 I have no clue where to start or what’s best for me.
 I can invest $3,000 a month.
 I’m thinking $1,000 in life insurance, $1,500 in stocks, and $500 in a savings account.
 Is this a good idea?”

 Well, Fernando, I don’t know what you already have in emergency savings.
 But if you don’t have much, I want you to bulk that up first.
 The other two ideas you’re considering are relatively illiquid, meaning more difficult to convert to cash.
-So, you want to have a fat savings account before you do anything else.
+So, you want to have a fat savings account before starting work on your financial goals.
 You also want to make sure you’re putting as much as possible in whatever retirement plans you’re eligible for.

 Fernando says he wants to put $1,500 in stocks, which I think is great.
 But $1,000 a month in life insurance?
 Let’s talk about that.
-Here are three things to consider when approaching life insurance as an investment:
+Here are three things to consider when approaching a life insurance investment:

 Thing No. 1: The types of life insurance